 More Than You Know

-Williams Baptist College is a four-year, Christian, liberal arts college.
+Williams Baptist University is a four-year, Christian, liberal arts university.
 Williams is known for its academic excellence and personal attention, with a student-to-teacher ratio of 14-to-1, as well as its warm, Christ-centered environment.
-There are over 500 students on WBC’s main campus in Walnut Ridge, Ark., and a total enrollment of about 600.
+There are over 500 students on WBC’s main campus at Walnut Ridge, Ark., and a total enrollment of about 600.
 Most students live in on-campus residence halls and apartments.
-Williams has over 25 majors and pre-professional programs to prepare students for a wide array of career options, and it is ranked in the top-tier of southern colleges & universities by US News & World Report.
+Williams has over 25 majors and pre-professional programs to prepare students for a wide array of career options, and it is ranked in the top tier of southern colleges & universities by US News & World Report.
 It is accredited through the Higher Learning Commission and by the National Council for Accreditation of Teacher Education.

 Williams was founded as Southern Baptist College in 1941 by Dr. H.E.
 Williams.
-It started in Pocahontas, Ark., but in 1947 the campus was relocated to a nearby, former World War II military base in Walnut Ridge, which has been the college’s home ever since.
-WBC began as a two-year college, but moved to four-year status in 1984.
+It started in Pocahontas, Ark., but in 1947 the campus was relocated to a nearby, former World War II military base at Walnut Ridge, which has been the university’s home ever since.
+WBU began as a two-year college, but moved to four-year status in 1984.
 The name was changed to Williams Baptist College, in honor of its founder, in 1991.

 Williams’ mission is to provide an excellent, holistically Christian, liberal arts education, while compassionately shaping students’ lives.